rust-lang/book/src/ch17-01-tasks.md

 tradeoffs.
 On many operating systems, they use a fair bit of memory for each thread, and they come with some overhead for starting up and shutting down.
-Threads are also only an option when your operating system and hardware support multiple threads.
-While mainstream desktop and mobile operating systems have all had threading for many years, many embedded operating systems used on microcontrollers do not.
+Threads are also only an option when your operating system and hardware support them!
+While mainstream desktop and mobile operating systems have all had threading for many years, many embedded operating systems, like those used on some microcontrollers, do not.

-The async model provides a different, complementary set of tradeoffs.
+The async model provides a different—and ultimately complementary—set of tradeoffs.
 In

 <!-- TODO: the following paragraph is not where it needs to be structurally. -->